A delicious and unbelievably moist Carrot Cake Loaf with a cream cheese frosting.

 This is such a quick and easy recipe that yields incredible results.
 You won't believe how simple it is, it'll make you want to bake this Carrot Cake Loaf again and again!

 Fancy a bundt cake version?
 Check out my Carrot Cake Bundt with an orange flavoured cream cheese frosting.
+If moist cakes are your thing, you should also check out my hugely popular Date and Walnut Cake too!

 This carrot cake loaf is absolutely bursting with flavour and it's so soft and moist.
 If you ask me, the only frosting that belongs on a carrot cake is a cream cheese frosting.